 The H. Lavity Stoutt Community College Application for Admission Form should be completed and submitted to the Paraquita Bay Campus or the Virgin Gorda Centre with supporting documentation that verifies residency status and educational attainment, along with the non-refundable application fee.
 It should be returned by the prescribed date for the attention of the Registrar's Office in person or via mail to P.O.
-Box 3097, Road Town, Tortola, British Virgin Islands VG1110 or PO Box 1201 The Valley, Virgin Gorda VG1150.
+Box 3097, Road Town, Tortola, British Virgin Islands VG1110 or P.O.
+Box 1201 The Valley, Virgin Gorda VG1150.

 Once the Letter of Acceptance has been received students may register in the approved semester according to the Registration schedule.
 Students may defer their application by notifying the Registrar in writing.
-Students may transfer from one College programme to another but must seek and receive prior written approval from the Registrar.
+Students may transfer from one College programme to another but must complete a Change of Programme Form with requisite approvals.